linc/nitro-porter/docs/develop.md

 2. The **Target** package translates the data to the final platform format.
 These can be existing tables from an installation, or it will create them new using the information provided.
 3. If a **Postscript** file with the same name as the Target exists, it runs last.
 This is for doing calculations that require the data to have been fully transferred already, for example generating data that wasn't ever in the Source.

-The `ExportModel` is a utility class that gets passed between every step in the process.
-It's abbreviated as `$ex` throughout the code.
+The `Migration` is a process model that gets passed between every step in the process.
+It's instantiated as `$port` throughout the code.

 Use its `comment()` method for logging.
 Open `porter.log` in your favorite log reader for realtime feedback.